Electric buses, onboard technology, seat belts, and illegal passing were key points of discussion on the first full day.

 The state Department of Education’s “Stop on Red, Kids Ahead” includes social media reminders, posters, and safety flyers, as well as bumper stickers donated by Collins Bus Corp.

-During a legislative forum in Wichita, contracted drivers ask legislators to support a bill that would make them eligible to collect the benefits during summer break.
+The state's contracted drivers are asking lawmakers to support a bill that would make them eligible to receive unemployment benefits during the summer months.

 The Wichita location achieves a score of 100% on its Kansas Highway Patrol inspections.

 With a focus on student safety, driver respect, and client relationships, the DS Bus Lines founder finds success in a more traditional approach to contracting.

 Baldwin City (Kan.)
 School District discontinues transportation for students who live less than 2.5 miles from their school.

 Sharon Lackey of Kansas is given the title by a local news source.
 She is also presented with an award for 40 years of service.

 Logging more than 15,000 miles annually, Ila Beemer made it her goal to drive her great-grandchildren.